What is SaaS?

 Advantages of SaaS

 Gain access to sophisticated applications.
-To provide SaaS apps to users, you don’t need to purchase, install, update or maintain any hardware, middleware or software.
-SaaS makes even sophisticated enterprise applications, such as ERP and CRM, affordable for organisations that lack the resources to buy, deploy and manage the required infrastructure and software themselves.
+To provide SaaS apps to users, you don’t need to purchase, install, update, or maintain any hardware, middleware, or software.
+SaaS makes even sophisticated enterprise applications, such as ERP and CRM, affordable for organisations that lack the resources to buy, deploy, and manage the required infrastructure and software themselves.

-Only pay for what you use.
+Pay only for what you use.
 You also save money because the SaaS service automatically scales up and down according to the level of usage.

 Use free client software.
-Users can run most SaaS apps directly from their web browser without needing to download and install any software, although some apps require plug-ins.
+Users can run most SaaS apps directly from their web browser without needing to download and install any software, although some apps require plugins.
 This means that you don’t need to purchase and install special software for your users.

 Mobilise your workforce easily.
 SaaS makes it easy to “mobilise” your workforce because users can access SaaS apps and data from any Internet-connected computer or mobile device.
 You don’t need to worry about developing apps to run on different types of computers and devices because the service provider has already done so.
-In addition, you don’t need to bring special expertise onboard to manage the security issues inherent in mobile computing.
+In addition, you don’t need to bring special expertise on-board to manage the security issues inherent in mobile computing.
 A carefully chosen service provider will ensure the security of your data, regardless of the type of device consuming it.